MicrosoftDocs/power-platform/power-platform/admin/copy-environment.md

    > [!NOTE]
    > Environment Admins or System Administrators can copy all available environments.
 System administrators can copy environments for which they have the Environment Admin or System Administrator role.

-2. From the left-side menu, select **Environments**, and then select an environment to copy.
+2. From the left-side menu, select **Environments**, and then select a source environment to copy.

 3. Select **Copy** from the top menu bar.